Alphabet Global News

 It was May 31, 1921 when the Black community of Tulsa, Oklahoma experienced the terror of several thousand white men, including police and city officials, finally converged in mass, upon the tax paying helpless citizens of the Greenwood district.

-This Greenwood neighborhood was the largest concentration of Black-owned homes and businesses in the United States called, “Black Wall Street.”
+This Greenwood neighborhood in Tulsa was the largest concentration of Black-owned homes and businesses in the United States called, “Black Wall Street.”
 A financially, self-sufficient $35 million dollar plus community of hard-working Black residents who were the envy of Tulsa’s other communities.

 Rowland had go to another floor where the “Colored Only” restroom was located.
 As the manually-operated elevator was being lowered to the ground floor it jerked and the Black “Shoe Shine Boy” fell forward and touched the girl.